 Dr. Walter Barnes, the former Dean of Fairmont State College wrote that Dewey was “absorbed in the basic, eternal problems of mortal existence, struggling to make beauty and truth and mercy prevail.”
 In his poems, Karl Dewey Myers wrote devotedly about Tucker County, with a sensitivity to its graceful, changing beauty.
 He wrote of the forests transformed by railroads and logging trains, with an awe for both the natural beauty and the momentum that carried the trains up the steep mountains towards the sky.

-Sometimes, Dewey’s profound sense of wonder was mixed with bitterness, as he struggled to stay above the heavy burden of grief for the dead (all of his close family had died when he was still a teenager).
+Sometimes, Dewey’s profound sense of wonder was mixed with bitterness, as he struggled to stay above the heavy burden of grief for the dead (his older brother and mother both died when he was still a teenager).
 With words, he fought to persevere over the harsh cruelty of being labeled a “cripple” by the human society he craved.
 With women, he wrote continuously, though he never experienced romance.

 But just before the nation fell into its Great Depression, Karl Dewey Myers was offered a short stint of fame.
 On June 9, 1927, he was named the first poet laureate of West Virginia.

 Cindy Karelis, graduate student of History at West Virginia University, first drew my attention to the story of Karl Dewey Myers.
 Like me, she had never heard of the poet when one day last fall she found countless writings by Dewey when she was researching the archived writing from the 1930s done by the Federal Writers’ Project.
 A Tucker County writer for the FWP, Gordon Shrader, knew the poet personally and included Dewey’s poetry in many of his reports.
-The FWP was a Depression era, federally funded program which employed out of work writers and teachers to complete local guides to their communities, similar to what the CCC boys were doing in the woods, or thousands of WPA workers were doing to tirelessly rebuild our roads and our bridges.
-Gordon Shrader was given a job by the FWP to chronicle the history and local lives of people from Tucker County, and without his careful documentation of the poet’s works, Cindy and I would never have even heard of the poet.
+The FWP was a Depression era, federally funded program which employed out of work writers and teachers to complete local guides to their communities.

-According to local accounts, Dewey was adored by animals and by children.
-But on days when he’d been drinking too much, the parents would put a call to each other as a warning.
-And all the parents would tell their children, “You can’t go see Dewey today.”
-Carol Sue Carr, who was a child in Hendrix where Dewey lived, told us that she never knew what happened when her mother came to tell her that Dewey was “unwell”.
+As they grew older, most of the Jolly Club left for World War II, including Homer.
+Neighborhood children were often drawn to visiting Dewey.
+According to local accounts, he was adored by almost all children and animals.
+But on days when he’d been drinking too much, the parents in town would call each other with a warning.
+Then all the parents would tell their children, “You can’t go see Dewey today.”
+Carol Sue Carr, who was a child in Hendrix where Dewey lived for many years as an adult, told us that she never knew what happened when her mother came to tell her that Dewey was “unwell”.
 Was he violent, gruesome, belligerent, or sick?

 To Carol Sue, this only added to the mystery and awe the children felt for Dewey.
 He radiated a sense of being that dies away in most people as they grow old.
 And he could speak!
 He could describe the water and the legends of the woods with such words and phrases, nothing like listening to a teacher or a parent.
 Yes, he could speak.
 And those stories stuck with the neighborhood children.
 They could sit and listen to him for hours.
 But not on the bad days, which there were more and more of, as the children got older.
 Then at some point, he just went away.
 The kids were older then and hadn’t been to see him much lately.
 And she doesn’t remember where he went, but it was just that he was gone, and nobody was ever like him again.

-In his biography, Homer writes that “the State of West Virginia should be interested enough in its gifted writer and first Poet Laureate to erect a simple plaque at his last resting place.”
-Dave Strahin even says that Homer left money for the cost for Dewey’s body to be exhumed, but the problem, apparently, was that Dewey’s body could not be found.
-It seems that nobody had kept records of the placement for the bodies at the cemetery, so there was no way to know just where he was buried.
-And so it’s rumored that someone scooped up a bucket of dirt as a symbol of Dewey and transfered that to the Myers Family Cemetery, located just off US 219 in Moore WV.
-A monument stands there, not far from US 219.
-A monument was also placed at the I.O.O.F.
-Cemetery in Elkins, though it is just an approximate resting place for West Virginia’s first poet Laureate, Karl Dewey Myers.
+In the brief biography, Homer wrote that “the State of West Virginia should be interested enough in its gifted writer and first poet laureate to erect a simple plaque at his last resting place.”
+Dave says that just before his death Homer even donated money to help pay to have his friend exhumed and moved to his family cemetery in Moore.
+Shortly thereafter, in 1963, more people became interested the project to moved Dewey to his family cemetery, but the poet’s body could not be found.
+It seems that nobody had kept records of the placement for the bodies that had been buried in the pauper’s grave, so there was no way to know just where he was buried.
+From the pauper’s grave in Elkins, they scooped up a bucket of dirt as a symbol of Dewey and transferred that to his family’s cemetery in Moore.
+The community built a monument at the Myers family’s cemetery, which is located just off U.S. 219.

 A poem by Dewey: